-Pre-select application deadline: October 14, 2022 DICAS application deadline: February 15, 2023
+Pre-select application deadline: October 13th, 2023 by 5pm EST DICAS application deadline: February 15, 2024 by 11:59 Central Time

 Russell Sage College Dietetic Internship Preselect Application Process Application Directions

 Russell Sage College (RSC) offers a MS-DI and graduate certificate Dietetic Internship (DI) that is housed within the School of Health Sciences.
 For those with a bachelor's degree and DPD verification statement a 42-credit MS-DI is available in three different timeframes: accelerated (16-months), traditional (21-month) and part-time (28-months).
 A 24-credit graduate certificate program is also offered both full (10-months) and part-time (22 months) for those entering the program with a graduate degree.